JordanRL/never-argument-type/README.md

 While it could be argued that the meaning of `never` was that code using this type would terminate, a new type offers several issues over using `never`:

 - `never` already represents the concept of a bottom type in PHP due to its usage with return types.
+The engine already has to concept of this type built in, but is not currently exposing it for use with arguments.
 Having multiple bottom types not only doesn't make sense, but I cannot find a single instance of any programming language having multiple bottom types.
 - `never` correctly indicates that the code which uses it for an argument type can never be called directly.
 - This usage has precedence in other languages; see below.